 In the image above, you can see that fso is declared As Object (i.e. it is late bound) but the Show All Members dialog is still showing all of the child members of fso as though it were defined As Scripting.FileSystemObject (i.e. as though it were early bound).
 Three things need to be in place for this to work:

-The VBE_Extras Functions that support special binding are:
+The VBE_Extras commands that support special binding are:

-... see the VBE_Extras user guide for more details on each of the above functions.
+... see the VBE_Extras user guide for more details on each of the above commands.

 The 'early bound equivalent type' code comment